rust-lang/reference/src/abi.md

 > The required format and any restrictions on section names are target-specific.
 >
 > The result of using an invalid section name may be that the section is placed into the section but cannot be used as applicable, or that the section is given additional attributes that may be incompatible when linking.

+r[abi.link_section.safety]
+This attribute is unsafe as it allows users to place data and code into sections of memory not expecting them, such as mutable data into read-only areas.

 <!-- no_run: don't link.
 The format of the section name is platform-specific. -->
 ```rust,no_run